Sappho: Life

 One tradition said that Sappho was exiled from Lesbos around 600 BC.
-The Parian Chronicle records Sappho going into exile in Sicily some time between 604 and 595, perhaps coinciding with Pittacus taking power in 597.
-This may have been as a result of her family's involvement with the conflicts between political elites on Lesbos in this period, the same reason for the exile of Sappho's contemporary Alcaeus from Mytilene around the same time.
+The only ancient source for this story is the Parian Chronicle, which records her going into exile in Sicily some time between 604 and 595.
+This may have been as a result of her family's involvement with the conflicts between political elites on Lesbos in this period.
+It is unknown which side Sappho's family took in these conflicts, but most scholars believe that they were in the same faction as her contemporary Alcaeus, who was exiled when Myrsilus took power.

 A tradition going back at least to Menander (Fr.
-258 K) suggested that Sappho killed herself by jumping off the Leucadian cliffs for love of Phaon, a ferryman.
-This is regarded as ahistorical by modern scholars, perhaps invented by the comic poets or originating from a misreading of a first-person reference in a non-biographical poem.
-The legend may have resulted in part from a desire to assert Sappho as heterosexual.
+258 K) suggested that Sappho killed herself by jumping off the Leucadian cliffs due to her unrequited love of Phaon, a ferryman.
+This story is related to two myths about the goddess Aphrodite.
+In one, Aphrodite rewarded the elderly ferryman Phaon with youth and good looks as a reward for taking her in his ferry without asking for payment; in the other, Aphrodite was cured of her grief at the death of her lover Adonis by throwing herself off the Leucadian cliffs on the advice of Apollo.
+The story of Sappho's leap is regarded as ahistorical by modern scholars, perhaps invented by the comic poets or originating from a misreading of a first-person reference in a non-biographical poem.
+It was used to reassure ancient audiences of Sappho's heterosexuality, and became particularly important in the nineteenth century to writers who saw homosexuality as immoral and wished to construct Sappho as heterosexual.

 Works

 Sappho probably wrote around 10,000 lines of poetry; today, only about 650 survive.
 She is best known for her lyric poetry, written to be accompanied by music.
-The Suda also attributes to Sappho epigrams, elegiacs, and iambics; three of these epigrams are extant, but are in fact later Hellenistic poems inspired by Sappho.
+The Suda also attributes to her epigrams, elegiacs, and iambics; three of these epigrams are extant, but are in fact later Hellenistic poems inspired by Sappho.
 The iambic and elegiac poems attributed to her in the Suda may also be later imitations.
-Ancient authors claim that Sappho primarily wrote love poetry, and the indirect transmission of Sappho's work supports this notion.
-However, the papyrus tradition suggests that this may not have been the case: a series of papyri published in 2014 contains fragments of ten consecutive poems from Book I of the Alexandrian edition of Sappho, of which only two are certainly love poems, while at least three and possibly four are primarily concerned with family.
+Ancient authors claim that she primarily wrote love poetry, and the indirect transmission of her work supports this notion.
+However, the papyrus tradition suggests that this may not have been the case: a series of papyri published in 2014 contains fragments of ten consecutive poems from an ancient edition of Sappho, of which only two are certainly love poems, while at least three and possibly four are primarily concerned with family.